Chocolate Depression Cake (No Eggs or Dairy)

 My husband and friends loved the cake.
 I decided not to frost it because I didn't have frosting and didn't want to make any.
 This chocolate cake is great without it.

 Why Is It Called Chocolate Depression Cake?

-This recipe is also called the Chocolate Depression Cake because during the Depression Era they had to ration their food.
+This recipe is also called the Chocolate Depression Cake because people had to ration their food during the Great Depression.
 According to Wikipedia, Depression cake is a type of cake that was commonly made during this era.
 The ingredients include little or no milk, sugar, butter, or eggs because the ingredients were either too expensive or too difficult to obtain.